gap-packages/RAMEGA/README.md

 ------------

 As this package does not contain any C code, to install it just unpack the archive in the "pkg" directory of your GAP installation folder.
-Then enter command "LoadPackage( "thelma" );".
+Then enter command "LoadPackage( "ramega" );".

 Good luck!